 You must take at least 20 credits of coursework from the Elective list for the Biology major.

 Like the major, you must take courses from at least two out of three of the following categories:

 - B - Cellular/Molecular Biology

 - C - Physiology/Neurobiology

 For the purposes of the minor, B BIO 360 (Genetics) counts as an B-category elective, and B BIO 466 (Evolution) counts as an A-category elective.

 Note: No more than 15 credits of this minor may be taken at institutions other than UW Bothell.

 Biology coursework that is not included on the above lists is considered on a case-by-case basis.
-If you have a syllabus or other detailed descriptive material for the class you wish to substitute, you may submit a petition.
+If you have a syllabus or other detailed descriptive material for the class you wish to substitute, you may visit our forms page to submit a petition.